| | |

 their main ideas, and speculates how they might analyze and

+advice on contemporary economic challenges.
 The book is a good introduction to the

 history of economic thought, and as such is recommended reading